What Does It Cost to Move to Panama?

 Though you can reduce your cost of living when you move to Panama, there will be significant upfront costs when you move to a different country.
 Luckily, there are things you can do to reduce these costs, which we’ll talk about later in the article.

-One of the biggest upfront costs when moving to Panama is getting a residency Visa and renting a place to live.
-See the chart below with estimated moving expenses for a couple to move to Panama based on renting a house or apartment for $900.
-The costs would be less for a single person.
+The biggest upfront costs when moving to Panama are airfare, getting a residency Visa, and renting a place to live.
+See the chart below with estimated expenses for a couple moving to Panama based on renting a house or apartment for $1200.

 Airfare to Move to Panama (est $700 each)$1400